-The Neshoba County School District is financially stable.
+The Biloxi Public School District is financially stable.
 The District is proud of its community support of the public schools.

 The District has committed itself to financial excellence for many years.
+The District's system of financial planning, budgeting and internal financial controls are well regarded.
 The District plans to continue its sound fiscal management to meet the challenges of the future.